kevinfiol/kevinfiol.github.io/content/resume.md

 * **Cendyn** • *Software Developer* • __09/2016 to 02/2017__
     * Coordinated with dev team to improve documentation and style consistency by applying C# Coding Conventions.
-    * Followed S.O.L.I.D. design paradigms by Robert C. Martin to write and refactor codebases.
+    * Followed S.O.L.I.D. design paradigms by Robert C. Martin to write and refactor ASP.NET backend.
-    * Collaborated with QA Team to resolve bugs, and propose / implement UX enhancements.
+    * Implemented front-end designs for Red Lion Hotel products using Bootstrap, Select2, JavaScript, and jQuery.

 ---